 Forward-thinking companies are using digital advances to better understand customers in order to optimize their experiences, as MIT Sloan Management Review outlines.

-The first stage here is harnessing advanced analytics to better comprehend client behaviors and preferences across a wide range of sources, including social media.
+The first stage here is harnessing advanced analytics services to better comprehend client behaviors and preferences across a wide range of sources, including social media.

 Next, is implementing tech to smooth out the customer journey.
 A good example of this is the way many financial services companies are facilitating in-app transactions that used to require a phone call or in-person appointment.